abond936/My-Journal/docs/PROJECTnew.md

 - Maintain photo metadata and relationships
 - Support multiple photo sources with a unified interface

+    - ### Abstracted Service Layer
+       - A generic "photo service" interface will be used in the application.
+       - This allows plugging in different photo sources (local, OneDrive, Google Photos) without changing UI components.
+     - ### Strict Client-Server Separation
+       - Client components (e.g., `PhotoPicker`) are for UI only.
+       - They make requests to internal API routes (e.g., `/api/photos/list`).
+       - The server-side API route contains the logic to talk to the actual photo source.
+This prevents leaking keys or using server-only modules (`fs`) on the client.
+     - ### OneDrive Integration
+       - **Interim:** A `LocalPhotoService` will read from the local OneDrive folder via `fs` module for rapid development.
+       - **Final:** A `OneDriveCloudService` will use stored OAuth tokens to call the Microsoft Graph API.
+     - ### Google Photos API
+       - A `GooglePhotosService` will use stored OAuth tokens to call the Google Photos API.
+     - ### Image Processing
+       - Use Next.js Image Optimization to serve efficient, web-friendly images.
+     - ### Storage Strategy
+       - Photos remain in their original source (OneDrive, etc.).
+       - Firestore will only store metadata and references, not binary image data.
 Implementation Plan:

 1. **Phase 1: Foundation Setup**